Kim Kardashian Reflects On Past Insecurities With Met Gala Throwback Photos

 The next year, Kim attended solo for the first time, and she revealed that she was so nervous for the event she almost threw up on the way and “had to pee every second.”
 Thankfully, her sisters were also at the Met Gala and offered support.

-Kim later shared a sneak peak at her 2019 Met Gala look for this year’s “camp” theme, according to People.
+Kim later shared a sneak peek at her 2019 Met Gala look for this year’s “Camp” theme, according to People.
 She wore a beaded latex Thierry Mugler dress, which reportedly took eight months to create.
 Mugler stepped out of retirement for the special occasion.
-The idea was for Kim to seem as though she just stepped out of the ocean, which was capsized by a dewy makeup look and matted down wavy hair.
+The idea was for Kim to seem as though she just stepped out of the ocean, which was complemented by a dewy makeup look and matted down wavy hair.

 The reality star appeared confident and happy during this year’s big event.
 After six years in a row, Kim is surely a Met Gala pro.